RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 ### Local mount point

-To backup to a local mount point:
+To backup to a local mount point for a node:

+{{% note %}}
+You must configure the mount point for each node that you want to backup.
+{{% /note %}}

-1. Connect to the terminal of the RS server.
+1. Connect to the terminal of the RS server that the node is running on.
 1. Mount the remote storage to a local mount point.

     For example: